Northwood Historic District

-Northwood Historic District is a national historic district located at Greencastle, Putnam County, Indiana, United States.
-The district encompasses 100 contributing buildings and 1 contributing site in a predominantly residential section of Greencastle.
+Northwood Historic District is a national historic district located at Greencastle, Indiana, United States.
+The district encompasses 100 contributing buildings and one contributing site in a predominantly residential section of Greencastle.
 The district developed between about 1920 and 1960 and includes notable examples of Colonial Revival, Bungalow / American Craftsman, and Ranch style architecture.

 It was added to the National Register of Historic Places in 2011.